bitboulder/gtreesize/README.md

 treesize
 ========

-Display the disk space used in a directory tree.
+Display the used disk space in a directory tree.

+It helps you to find files and directories wasting much disk space.